farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-16-AOP-and-Decorator.md

  - functions are transformations from input to output, *not* an algorithm or set of instructions
  - the transformation is referentially immutable, it should always return the same output for given input
  - functions are data too.
 They can be assigned and operated on
-   - To operate on functions normally, functions with the same type signatures are implicitly interchangable (i.e. you may have `sprint` in mind but specifying an `int -> string` will accept any function `int -> string`)
+   - To operate on functions normally, functions with the same type signatures are implicitly interchangeable (i.e. you may have `sprint` in mind but specifying an `int -> string` will accept any function `int -> string`)
    - arguments can be determined implicitly.
 For example, binding a function from one name to the other does will implicitly impart arguments to the new function
    ```fsharp
      let nya = (+) // nya takes two ints and outputs an int